EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 ### 1. Validate the Deployment

-Before contiuning to the **Basic Usage Walkthrough**, run a few checks:
+Before continuing to the **Basic Usage Walkthrough**, run a few checks:

 1. **Check Pods**:
 ```bash